CrossTheRoadElec/Phoenix5-Linux-Example/README.md

  - Laptop
  1. Setup Jetson Nano using instructions from Nvidia. https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro
-2. Continue with  Socket Can Example Setup
+2. Continue with Software Setup.

 # Software Setup:
 1. Once you have your Device setup open a terminal and run the following commands to install necessary files.